 First, our Energy Solutions team completes a site-specific energy audit of a home that includes blower-door-directed air leakage diagnostics, heating system safety and efficiency diagnostics, duct leakage diagnostics, and insulation needs.
 Next, we perform necessary repairs and improvements to the home’s mechanical systems and install energy-saving measures in the house, such as improved insulation and air sealing.

 Households are typically qualified based on income, and recipients must be Virginia residents.
+A family of four qualifies at $68,448 or less in household income.
+See Department of Housing and Community Development income limits for other household sizes here or listed below.
+Priority is given to households with elderly residents, individuals with disabilities, and children.
 Please contact CHP to see if you qualify.

 As a subcontractor for the Virginia Department of Social Services (DSS), CHP Energy Solutions offers a Crisis Heating and Cooling Assistance Program, which helps eligible low-income households in 25 localities throughout Virginia with heating and cooling equipment problems.
 Our staff repair or replace existing equipment, install equipment where none exists, and assist with costs for new equipment.